Carms-dev/gegi-law-gatsby-netlify/content/cases/kelly-v-cape-breton-regional-municipality.md

 caseName: "Kelly v.
 Cape Breton Regional Municipality "
 citation: 2016 CanLII 97515 (NS HRC)
 description: The complainant alleged that her male co-workers were given promotion opportunities, while she was not.
-However, The respondent provided evidence that proved that the male coworkers had scored higher than the complainant on a promotional routine test.
+However, the respondent provided evidence that proved that the male coworkers had scored higher than the complainant on a promotional routine test.
 The employer had provided a fair process of obtaining a promotion, therefore, there was no discrimination and